lguilhermefl/star-uais-front/README.md

 # Star Uais Front-end

-This is the front-end that uses the [Star Uais API project](https://github.com/lguilhermefl/star-uais-api)
+This is the front-end that uses [Star Uais API project](https://github.com/lguilhermefl/star-uais-api)

 ## Getting started